ParaSure

 get_policy_statusGet Policy StatusARead-onlyInspect

-Get the full current status of a bound parametric policy: active, triggered, settled, or expired.
-Returns client details, trigger threshold, premium paid, payout amount, coverage dates, and the complete trigger event history.
+Get the full current status of a parametric policy record: active, triggered, settled, or expired.
+Returns client details, trigger threshold, premium, payout amount, coverage dates, and trigger event history.
+Sandbox: all policy records and trigger events are simulated.

 | Name | Required | Description | Default |